Taylor dispersion in arbitrarily shaped axisymmetric channels

 \section{Abstract}

-Advective dispersion of solutes in long thin axisymmetric channels is important to the analysis and design of a wide range of devices, including chemical separations systems and microfluidic chips.
-Despite extensive analysis of Taylor dispersion in various scenarios, all previous analyses have not been able to provide a simple prediction of the long-term spatial evolution of solute for arbitrary $Pe_a$.
+Advective dispersion of solutes in long thin axisymmetric channels is important to the analysis and design of a wide range of devices, including chemical separation systems and microfluidic chips.
+Despite extensive analysis of Taylor dispersion in various scenarios, most studies focused on long-term dispersion behavior and cannot capture the transient evolution of solute zone across the spatial variations in the channel.
 In the current study, we analyze the Taylor-Aris dispersion for arbitrarily shaped axisymmetric channels.
-We derive an expression for solute dynamics in terms of two coupled, closed-form ordinary differential equations (ODEs).
-These two ODEs allow prediction of the time evolution of the solute zone based on channel geometry alone.
-We compare and benchmark our predictions with Brownian dynamics simulations for a variety of cases including linearly expanding/converging and periodic channels.
-We also present a closed-form analytical description of the physical regimes of positive versus negative variance growth.
-Finally, to further demonstrate the utility of the analysis, we demonstrate a method to simply engineer channel geometries to achieve desired variance distribution.
-We apply the latter analysis to generate a geometry that results in a constant variance and a second geometry that results in a sinusoidal variance in space.
+We derive an expression for solute dynamics in terms of two coupled ordinary differential equations (ODEs).
+These two ODEs allow prediction of the time evolution of the mean location and axial (standard deviation) width of the solute zone as a function of the channel geometry.
+We compare and benchmark our predictions with Brownian dynamics simulations for a variety of cases including linearly expanding/converging channels and periodic channels.
+We also present an analytical description of the physical regimes of transient positive versus negative axial growth of solute width.
+Finally, to further demonstrate the utility of the analysis, we demonstrate a method to engineer channel geometries to achieve desired solute width distributions over space and time.
+We apply the latter analysis to generate a geometry that results in a constant axial width and a second geometry that results in a sinusoidal axial variance in space.